Back To Search Results

 Introduction

-1. Solid: mainly glomus cells.
+1. Solid: mainly glomus cells

 2. Glomangioma: mainly blood vessels.

-3. Glomangiomyoma: mainly smooth muscle cells.[4]
-Glomangimyomas are further divided into (a) regional, (b) disseminated, and (c) congenital plaque-like.[5]
+• Glomangiomas are further divided into regional, disseminated, and congenital plaque-like.[5]

 Glomangiomas usually present in multiples, often at birth or during childhood, and they do not involve the subungual region.
 A majority of glomangiomas are benign, although malignant cases have also been reported.[6][7]
 Rarely seen, the disseminated type distributes throughout the body.